rapidcow/perspective/docs/src/psp/json_proc.rst

 if they see just one line of code magically doing everything they need!
 So here we go...

+..
+I know this breaks the 80 char limit, but even so don't wrap this (it will break)

 .. function:: load_json(file, date=None, *, encoding=None, errors=None, cls=JSONLoader, **options)

    Convenience interface to loading JSON archives.

-   :param file: File
+   :param file:
+      A file object that implements ``read()`` or a file path where :func:`io.open` will be used with the *encoding* and *errors* parameters to open the file.
+If a file object is passed, it remains open after the function call.
+   :param date:
-   :param date: The date of the panel to load or None.
-Can either
-                be a :class:`datetime.date` object or a *str*, which will then converted with the :meth:`parse_date` method.
+      The date of the panel to load or None.
+Can either be a :class:`datetime.date` object or a *str*, which will then converted with the :meth:`JSONLoader.parse_date` method.
+   :param encoding:
-   :param encoding: Argument for :func:`io.open`
+      Parameter for :func:`io.open`
+   :param errors:
-   :param errors: Argument for :func:`io.open`
+      Parameter for :func:`io.open`
+   :param cls:
-   :param cls: Loader class to use; can be any subclass of
+      Loader class to use; can be any subclass of :class:`JSONLoader`.
-               :class:`JSONLoader`.
+   :returns:
-   :returns: A *list* of panel (note: not a generator)
+      A *list* of panel (note: not a generator)

-.. function:: dump_json(panels, file, *, encoding=None, errors=None, cls=JSONDumper, **options)
+.. function:: dump_json(panels, file, *, exist_ok=False, encoding=None, errors=None, cls=JSONDumper, **options)

    Convenience interface to dumping JSON archives.

-   :param panels: Iterable of panels
+   :param panels:
+      An iterable of panels.
-   :param file: File
+   :param file:
+      A file object that implements ``write()`` or a file path where :func:`io.open` will be used with the *encoding* and *errors* parameters to open the file.
+If a file object is passed, it remains open after the function call.
+   :param bool exist_ok:
+      If true, use the ``w`` mode to open the file.
+      Otherwise the ``x`` mode is used.
+   :param encoding:
-   :param encoding: Argument for :func:`io.open`
+      Parameter for :func:`io.open`
+   :param errors:
-   :param errors: Argument for :func:`io.open`
+      Parameter for :func:`io.open`
+   :param cls:
-   :param cls: Dumper class to use; can be any subclass of
+      Dumper class to use; can be any subclass of :class:`JSONDumper`.

-               :class:`JSONDumper`.
+Note that the *file* argument in the above functions can either be a file object and a file path.
+Pretty messed up if you ask me, but still... they're just there in case you need it.

 .. |Panel| replace:: :class:`~psp.types.Panel`